Ayush-Swain/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-An Interactive Jupyter Notebook where You can get two kind of recommendations for the movies You input,
+An Interactive Jupyter Notebook where You can get two kind of recommendations for the movie you input:-
+1: Movies with similar names
+2: Movies recommended by users similar to You.